aiidateam/qe-tools/docs/getting_started.md

     The `outputs` namespace is designed for interactive access.
     If an output is not available, it will not be in the namespace.
-    For programmatic access, use the `get_output` method.

-Finally, you can obtain a dictionary of all **available** outputs in your preferred library:
+Finally, you can obtain a dictionary of all available outputs in your preferred library:

 ```python
 pw_out.get_output_dict(to='ase')